When the IRS Classifies Your Business as a Hobby

 For tax years prior to 2018, other expenses, such as advertising, wages, insurance premiums, depreciation or amortization, may also be usable as a miscellaneous itemized deduction subject to 2 percent of your adjusted gross income.
 However, you must have earned more total income in your hobby than the amount of all of these deductions, including your personal deductions.
 In that scenario, it's likely the IRS would categorize your hobby as a business anyway.

-Beginning in 2018 and lasting through 2025, miscellaneous itemized deductions are no longer deductible and therefore no hobby expense is able to reduce hobby income.
+Beginning in 2018, miscellaneous itemized deductions are no longer deductible and therefore no hobby expense is able to reduce hobby income.

 Preventing your business from being classified as a hobby